Antonio Segni: Vajont Dam disaster

-As president, Segni had to face one of the most tragic events in Italian republican history, the Vajont Dam disaster.
+As president, Segni had to face one of the most tragic events in Italian republican history, namely the Vajont Dam disaster.
 On 9 October 1963, a landslide occurred on Monte Toc, in the province of Pordenone.
 The landslide caused a megatsunami in the artificial lake in which 50 million cubic metres of water overtopped the dam in a wave of 250 metres, leading to the complete destruction of several villages and towns, and 1,917 deaths.
 In the previous months, the Adriatic Society of Electricity (SADE) and the Italian government, which both owned the dam, dismissed evidence and concealed reports describing the geological instability of Monte Toc on the southern side of the basin and other early warning signs reported prior to the disaster.

 On the following day, Segni visited the affected areas, promising justice for the victims.
-However, immediately after the disaster, both the government and local authorities insisted on attributing the tragedy to an unexpected and unavoidable natural event.
+Immediately after the disaster, both the government and local authorities insisted on attributing the tragedy to an unexpected and unavoidable natural event.
 Despite these statements, numerous warnings, signs of danger, and negative appraisals had been disregarded in the previous months and the eventual attempt to safely control the landslide into the lake by lowering its level came when the landslide was almost imminent and was too late to prevent it.
 The communist newspaper l'Unità was the first to denounce the actions of management and government.
-The DC accused the PCI of political profiteering from the tragedy and Prime Minister Giovanni Leone promised to bring justice to the people killed in the disaster.
-However, a few months after the end of his premiership, he became the head of SADE's team of lawyers, who significantly reduced the amount of compensation for the survivors and ruled out payment for at least 600 victims.
+The DC accused the PCI of political profiteering from the tragedy and then-prime minister Giovanni Leone promised to bring justice to the people killed in the disaster.
+A few months after the end of his premiership, he became the head of SADE's team of lawyers, who significantly reduced the amount of compensation for the survivors and ruled out payment for at least 600 victims.

 1964 coalition crisis

 On 25 June 1964, the government of Aldo Moro was beaten on the budget law for the Italian Ministry of Education concerning the financing of private education, and on the same day Moro resigned.
-President Segni, during the presidential consultations for the formation of a new cabinet, asked the socialist leader Pietro Nenni to exit from the government majority.
+During the presidential consultations for the formation of a new cabinet, Segni asked Nenni to exit from the government majority.

-On 16 July, Segni sent the Carabinieri General Giovanni De Lorenzo to a meeting of representatives of DC, to deliver a message in case the negotiations around the formation of a new centre-left government would fail.
-According to some historians, De Lorenzo reported that President Segni was ready to give a subsequent mandate to the President of the Senate Cesare Merzagora, asking him of forming a "president's government", composed by all the conservative forces in the Parliament.
-Moro, on the other hand, managed to form another centre-left majority.
-During the negotiations, Nenni had accepted the downsizing of his reform programs and, on 17 July, Moro went to the Quirinal Palace, with the acceptance of the assignment and the list of ministers of his second government.
+On 16 July, Segni sent the Carabinieri General Giovanni De Lorenzo to a meeting of representatives of the DC, to deliver a message in case the negotiations around the formation of a new centre-left government would fail.
+According to some historians, De Lorenzo reported that Segni was ready to give a subsequent mandate to Cesare Merzagora, the president of the Senate, asking him of forming a president's government composed by all the conservative forces in the Italian Parliament.
+Ultimately, Moro managed to form another centre-left majority.
+During the negotiations, Nenni had accepted the downsizing of his reform programs.
+On 17 July, Moro went to the Quirinal Palace, with the acceptance of the assignment and the list of ministers of his second government.